aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 Traditionally, `<script>` tags that are used to load external JavaScript files have appeared in the `<head>`, along with `<link>` tags to load external CSS files and other metainformation(元信息s) about the page.

 The theory was that it's best to **keep as many style and behavior dependencies together**, loading them first so that the page will come in looking and behaving correctly.

+Because scripts block downloading of all resource types on the page, it's recommended to place all `<script>` tags as close to the bottom of the `<body>` tag as possible so as not to affect the download of the entire page